kestra-io/libs/README.md

   </a>
 </p>

-SDKs to interact with Kestra from any programming language.
+Libraries to interact with metrics and outputs in Kestra script tasks.

 ![Kestra orchestrator](https://kestra.io/video.gif)